akkorismeglesz/akkorismeglesz/README.md

 ## 🌱 I’m currently learning
-- JavaScript and PHP
-- Python and SQL for data science and for the university
+- Python and SQL for backend programming

 <!--- 💞️ I’m looking to collaborate on ...